 - How to connect to treatment:

-- Use the Treatment Locator to find an early intervention service near you.
+- If seeking treatment outside of Connecticut please use the Treatment Locator to find an early intervention service near you.

 - Mental Health Crisis Intervention Services - Connecticut